 Yes, it is safe to swim with brow lamination.
-However, it is recommended to avoid excessive contact with water for the first 24-48 hours after the treatment to ensure the brow lamination solution has been fully set.
+However, avoiding excessive contact with water for the first 24-48 hours after the treatment is recommended to ensure the brow lamination solution has been fully set.

-This article will give you an overview of whether you can swim with brow lamination and things you should keep in mind.
+This article will give you an overview of whether you can swim with brow lamination and what you should remember.

 Understanding Brow Lamination